Scientology: Allegations of coerced abortions

 In 2003, The Times of India reported "Forced abortions, beatings, starvation are considered tools of discipline in this church".
 A former high-ranking source reports that "some 1,500 abortions" have been "carried out by women in the Sea Organization since the implementation of a rule in the late 80s that members could not remain in the organization if they decided to have children".
 The source noted that "And if members who have been in the Sea Organization for, say, 10 years do decide to have kids, they are dismissed with no more than $1,000" as a severance package.

-Many former members have said they were pressured to undergo abortion.

-Longtime member Astra Woodcraft reportedly "left Scientology for good when the church tried to pressure her to have an abortion".
+Longtime member Astra Woodcraft left Scientology for good when the organization tried to pressure her to have an abortion.
 Former Sea Org member Karen Pressley recounted that she was often asked by fellow Scientologists for loans so that they could get an abortion and remain in the Sea Org.
 Scientology employee Claire Headley has said she "was forced to have (two) abortions to keep her job and was subjected to violations of personal rights and liberties for the purpose of obtaining forced labor".
-Laura Ann DeCrescenzo reported she was "coerced to have an abortion" as a minor.
+Laura DeCrescenzo reported she was "coerced to have an abortion" as a minor, and sued in 2009.

-In March 2009, Maureen Bolstad reported that women who worked at Scientology's headquarters were forced to have abortions, or faced being declared a "Suppressive Person" by the organization's management.
+In March 2009 a former Scientologist reported that women who worked at Scientology's headquarters were forced to have abortions, or faced being declared a "suppressive person" by the organization's management.
 In March 2010, former Scientologist Janette Lang stated that at age 20 she became pregnant by her boyfriend while in the organization, and her boyfriend's Scientology supervisors "coerced them into terminating the pregnancy".
 "We fought for a week, I was devastated, I felt abused, I was lost and eventually I gave in.
-It was my baby, my body and my choice, and all of that was taken away from me by Scientology," said Lang.
+It was my baby, my body and my choice, and all of that was taken away from me by Scientology", said Lang.